Back to School: All About Buses

 - Call 678-594-8000

 - Email your Transportation Area Supervisor.
 Their emails are on the Cobb Schools Transportation website.

 Students should be at the bus stop at least five minutes before the scheduled bus arrival time.

-For Parents of children 8 years old or younger, read on.
+For Parents of children eight years old or younger, read on.

 What’s that yellow tag?

-A yellow tag will be issued to students who are 8 years old or younger.
+A yellow tag will be issued to students who are eight years old or younger.
 Please attach it to your child’s book bag.
-This tag will assist transportation staff to quickly identify that your student is 8 years old or younger, which provides another safety net for the proper delivery of your child.
+This tag will assist transportation staff in quickly identifying that your student is eight years old or younger, which provides another safety net for the proper delivery of your child.
 Please keep the yellow tag on the top strap of your child’s book bag.
 It must always be visible to the driver for the entire school year.
 For safety purposes, do not write or remove the tag.

 Join the kindergarten/first-grade ride-along:

-To help Cobb’s youngest learners, the Cobb Schools Transportation Department is rolling out the District’s big yellow school buses on Friday, July 30, ahead of the first day of school for a kindergarten and first-grade ride along.
+Cobb’s youngest learners have an opportunity to check out their bus route with a test ride ahead of the first day of school.
+Cobb Schools Transportation Department is rolling out the District’s big yellow school buses on Thursday, July 28, for the annual kindergarten and first-grade ride-along.
 Parents will join their young learners on the ride to school and back home.
 Bus pickups will follow the same morning route at the scheduled stop and pick-up time as the first day of school.
 Learn more here.

 Got more questions?